fgw/iterated-prisoners-dilemma-websocket-server/README.md

 From testing, 200ms a round with 2 python clients appears to be fairly reliable.
 There are some dropouts but its not common.

+> **If you are a participant and happened to have stumbled upon this repository**
+> You are strongly encouraged to open an issue/PR if you have spotted any vulnerabilities and discouraged from exploiting them in the spirit of fair play.

 ## Usage

 1. Prepare a participants file.